CTS COVID-19 Policy – Updated August 15, 2022

 What if I have a concern?

 These times are still uneasy.
 CTS is here to journey with you.
+If you have questions about this COVID policy, please connect with Shauna Warren at [email protected].
 If you have academic concerns, please go directly to the respective professor.
-If you do not receive a timely response, feel free to contact Dr. Stephanie Buckhanon Crowder, Academic Dean.
+If you do not receive a timely response, feel free to contact the Academic Dean, Dr. Stephanie Crowder.
 Students may also complete the anonymous complaint form found on the website.
 Faculty advisors, peer mentors, as well as the Student Government Association are also student advocates.
 Additionally, there is an academic grievance process outlined in the Student Handbook.